 For further information on specific forms of safety devices, please follow the links below:

-- The SUDEP & Seizure Safety Checklist, a free award winning tool for Health Professionals
+- The SUDEP and Seizure Safety Checklist, a free award winning tool for clinicians

 - Medical ID cards or Jewellery